 Air conditioning has to take hot air, cool it down, and push it back into your home.
 The system has a more elaborate process that puts components such as a compressor, indoor fan, and condenser fan to use.
 With so much going on in this system, it’s no wonder that air conditioning consumes a lot of energy.
 According to the U.S. Energy Information Administration, the average U.S. household spends about $2,200 a year on energy bills, nearly half of which goes to heating and cooling costs.

-If the temperature difference between outdoor air and the target indoor air is more significant, your air conditioner has to work harder, which means it requires more energy.
-This could get worse if you did not buy the right air conditioner for your home and/or don’t regularly maintain your unit.
+If the temperature difference between outdoor air and indoor air is more significant, your air conditioner must work harder, which means it requires more energy.
+This could worsen if you did not buy the right air conditioner for your home or don’t regularly maintain your unit.

 Tips for a Lower Energy Bill